SpaceTeam/rodos/README.md

 To get started asap and try out RODOS on your laptop please look at [our fast intro](README-fast-intro.md).

+To use the Eclipse IDE to get started with RODOD, read [this](https://gitlab.com/rodos/rodos/-/tree/eclipse-project/tutorials/00-empty-rodos-project).

 For further tutorials take a look to the short introduction at

 * [https://en.wikipedia.org/wiki/Rodos_(operating_system)](https://en.wikipedia.org/wiki/Rodos_%28operating_system%29)